dotnet/docs/docs/framework/data/adonet/sql/specifying-xml-values-as-parameters.md

   - "dotnet"
 ---
 # Specifying XML Values as Parameters
 If a query requires a parameter whose value is an XML string, developers can supply that value using an instance of the **SqlXml** data type.
-There really are no tricks; XML columns in [!INCLUDE[ssNoVersion](../../../../../includes/ssnoversion-md.md)] accept parameter values in exactly the same way as other data types.
+There really are no tricks; XML columns in SQL Server accept parameter values in exactly the same way as other data types.

 ## Example
  The following console application creates a new table in the **AdventureWorks** database.
 The new table includes a column named **SalesID** and an XML column named **SalesInfo**.

 > [!NOTE]
->  The **AdventureWorks** sample database is not installed by default when you install [!INCLUDE[ssNoVersion](../../../../../includes/ssnoversion-md.md)].
+>  The **AdventureWorks** sample database is not installed by default when you install SQL Server.
 You can install it by running SQL Server Setup.

  The example prepares a <xref:System.Data.SqlClient.SqlCommand> object to insert a row in the new table.
 A saved file provides the XML data needed for the **SalesInfo** column.